juangamella/ges/README.md

 ## Code Structure

+All the modules can be found inside the `ges/` directory.
+These include:

+  - `ges.ges` which is the main module with the calls to start GES, and contains the implementation of the insert, delete and turn operators.
+  - `ges.utils` contains auxiliary functions and the logic to transform a PDAG into a CPDAG, used after each application of an operator.
+  - `ges.scores` contains the modules with the score classes:
+      - ges.scores.decomposable_score contains the base class for decomposable score classes (see that module for more details).
+      - ges.scores.gauss_obs_l0_pen contains an implementation of the cached gaussian BIC score, as used in the original GES paper.
+   - ges.test contains the modules with the unit tests and tests comparing against the algorithm's implementation in the 'pcalg' package.

 ## Tests

 All components come with unit and "property-based" tests to match.
 The output of the overall procedure has been checked against that of the [`pcalg`](https://www.rdocumentation.org/packages/pcalg/versions/2.7-1) implementation for tens of thousands of random graphs.
 Of course this doesn't mean there are no bugs, just that *they are less likely*.